 - Can you get an idea of price?
 (This can be difficult for enterprise software.)

 - Do you know anyone in your network using that product who you can ask for direct feedback?

 - Can you find agencies that work with more than one of your shortlisted products?

 Once you’ve got your shortlist/s down to a manageable number, it’s time to start contacting vendors for demos.
 You might then create a further shortlist or initiate a more formal procurement process.

-If all of this feels too overwhelming, you can always ask a trusted agency or tech selection analyst like Gartner, Real Story Group or Forrester to conduct research on your behalf.
+If all of this feels too overwhelming, you can always ask a trusted agency, martech advisor or tech selection analyst like Gartner, Real Story Group or Forrester to conduct research on your behalf.
 And of course, please feel free to reach out to us at Luminary for assistance with your selection process.

 Download our martech stack matrix

 Enter your details below to receive the martech matrix via email.

 Want more?
 Here are some other blog posts you might be interested in.